helgoyat/star-wars-search-app/README.md

 If the keyword 'mission' appears 2 times in an item, its relevance value will be:

 Binary: 1100 0000

 Decimal: 192

 If it occurs 5 times, its relevance will be:

 Binary: 1111 1000

 Decimal: 248

 And so on...

 ###### Note

-That chosen calculation method makes that for two given keywords if **both appear at least once**, the film item relevance will be higher than for another film item where one keyword appears a lot of times but the other zero times.
+That chosen calculation method makes that for two given keywords if both appear at least once, the film item **relevance will be higher** than for another film item where one keyword appears a lot of times but the other zero times.

 ## Screenshots